cdonke/CrackingTheCodingInterview/Hints.md

 ### 23 <a name="23"></a>
 Start with the easy thing.
 Can you check each of the conditions separately?

+### 24 <a name="24"></a>
+Consider that the elements don't have to stay in the same relative order.
+We only need to ensure that elements less than the pivot must be before elements greater than the pivot.
+Does that help you come up with more solutions?

+### 25 <a name="25"></a>
+If you don't know the linked list size, can you compute it?
+How does this impact the runtime?

 ### 34 <a name="34"></a>
 If a string is a rotation of another, then it's a rotation at a particular point.
 For example, a rotation of waterbottle at character 3 means cutting waterbottle at character 3 and putting the right half (erbottle) before the left half (wat).

+### 41 <a name="41"></a>
+Try implementing it recursively.
+If you could find the (K-l)th to last element, can you find the Kth element?

 ### 44 <a name="44"></a>
 Try a hash table.